aldec/OS_for_TySOM/Ubuntu/2020.2/README.md

 Prepare your device for SD card boot (check jumper settings).
 Insert the SD card and power on your Zynq/ZynqMP.

-Log into the Ubuntu OS (User: ubuntu Password: temppwd)
+Log into the Ubuntu OS by UART(User: ubuntu Password: temppwd).
+Linux Minicom tool can be used with the following parameters:
+- Port: /dev/USB0
+- Baud Rate: 115200
+- Parity: none
+- Bits: 8
+- Stopbits: 1
+- Flow control: none